 He remembered thinking “all they were interested in was getting me out and preventing pollution”.
 The time from his initial interrogation to being discharged took just five days.

 Officially, gay men and lesbian women were banned from serving in the army, airforce and navy until 1992, when Prime Minister Paul Keating had the political courage to overturn the ban.
 Until then, it was argued that homosexuality threatened military cohesion and morale.
-By contrast, the US kept its “don’t ask don’t tell” policy, which officially barred entry for gays and lesbians to the military while allowing them to join as long as they didn’t disclose their sexuality, for two more than decades.
+By contrast, the US kept its “don’t ask don’t tell” policy, which officially barred entry for gays and lesbians to the military while allowing them to join as long as they didn’t disclose their sexuality, for more than two decades.

 Before 1992 in Australia, those who did serve were forced to hide their sexuality, facing discharge if their homosexuality was exposed.
 The ban on transgender service lasted even longer, a further 18 years.
 The contribution of intersex personnel (those born with aspects of both sexes) is still to be fully unearthed.